Hyundai i20 review - more fun than a Vauxhall Corsa?

 - Some cheap interior materials

-The result is a competitive 54.3mpg fuel consumption figure with 118g/km of CO2, which is also helped by an innovative system that can decouple drive from the gearbox when you come off the throttle, allowing the car to 'coast' with the engine temporarily switched off.
-If that sounds jarring, know that the i20 has one of the smoothest mild-hybrid setups we've tried so far.
+The Hyundai i20 boasts a competitive fuel economy figure of up to 53.2mpg with 120g/km of CO2, which is also helped by an innovative system that can decouple drive from the gearbox when you come off the throttle, allowing the car to 'coast' with the engine temporarily switched off.
+Although that may sound jarring, the i20 has one of the smoothest mild-hybrid setups we've tried so far.

-The i20's interior is a bit of a mixed bag but there’s more good than bad.
+The i20's interior is a bit of a mixed bag but there’s more good than bad and it’s certainly an improvement over the previous model.
 On the positive side, there's lots of tech and space.
-Hyundai has fitted a new eight-inch touchscreen to the left of the instrument binnacle, with clear graphics, and there's a 10.25-inch digital instrument panel.
-Features like air-conditioning, Android Auto and Apple CarPlay also come as standard in the entry-level SE Connect trim.
-There are almost no options available but Premium trim adds LED lights, folding mirrors, auto wipers, heated front seats and even a heated steering wheel, along with 17-inch alloy wheels.
-Ultimate gets big-car features like keyless entry, a Bose sound system and contrasting roof colour.
+Hyundai equips the Advance base model with an eight-inch touchscreen to the left of the instrument binnacle - for all other models this is upgraded to a 10.25-inch screen.
+There's a 10.25-inch digital instrument panel on all models.
+Features like air-conditioning, cruise control, Android Auto and Apple CarPlay also come as standard on all cars.
+There are almost no options available but Premium trim adds LED lights, folding mirrors, auto wipers, heated front seats and even a heated steering wheel, along with 17-inch alloy wheels – this is the model we’d recommend for most buyers.

-What's slightly disappointing is some of the interior materials, because while the swooshes across the dashboard look quite good, there's a lot of hard and scratchy plastic lower down in the car.
-There's more chrome or gloss-black trim in the Fiesta and Clio, and even cheaper plastics tend to be patterned to make them look more attractive.
+What's slightly disappointing is some of the interior materials, because while the swooshes across the dashboard look distinctive, there's a lot of hard and scratchy plastic lower down in the car – which is made all too obvious on versions with grey trim.
+You’ll feel where costs have been cut every time you use the handbrake, too.
+There's more chrome or gloss-black trim in the Fiesta and Clio, bringing a classier feel, and even cheaper plastics tend to be patterned to make them look more attractive.